aaronbloomfield/ccc/hws/dex/index.md

 You will be using your TokenCC contract from the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment.
 However, you will need to make two changes to your contract.
 These are to your TokenCC.sol file, *NOT* to the interface.

+When tokens are transferred to any contract address, our TokenCC code will attempt to call an `onERC20Received()` function on that contract, ignoring the error if the contract does not implement the `IERC20Receiver` interface.
+This will also not be attempted on an owned account.

 The first change is that you will have to import the [IERC20Receiver.sol](IERC20Receiver.sol.html) ([src](IERC20Receiver.sol)) file.
 This file defines the `IERC20Receiver` interface which defines only one function: `onERC20Received()`.
-Our TokenCC contracts are going to call this function any time tokens are transferred to a contract.
+Our TokenCC contracts are going to call this function any time tokens are transferred to another contract.
 There is a similar concept for ERC-721 contracts, but not (yet) for ERC-20 contracts.

 We also have to include the following function, adapted from [here](https://stackoverflow.com/questions/73630656/how-to-make-onrecivederc20-function), in our TokenCC.sol file: